forestdb/forestdb.org/models/2025-problang-irony.md

 As you can see, the states “amazing” and “ok” have a much higher probability compared to the state “terrible”.
 This is because the states are drawn from a categorical distribution.
 As this example is set in California, the priors are skewed more towards generally positive weather as California weather is more commonly described as “amazing” and/or “ok” compared to “terrible”.

 valence and valencePriors
 As we move through understanding the code, the next step is tackling valence.
-Valence is used in this model to describe how the speaker (or who can perceive the actual weather) thinks about the weather.
-A valence of -1 is associated with negative feelings towards the weather, while 1 valence is associated with positive feelings towards the weather.
+Valence is used in this model to describe how the speaker (or whoever can perceive the actual weather) thinks about the weather.
+A valence of -1 is associated with negative feelings towards the weather, while a valence of 1 is associated with positive feelings towards the weather.
 Let’s take a look at the valence code in our model:

 ~~~~
 var valencePrior = function(state) {